View Roland Ouellette's Obituary on lowellsun.com and share memories

 Roland was proceeded in death by his first wife Lillian and infant son, second wife Madeline Mercer Ouellette, and siblings, Pauline Coffey, Rudolph (Red) Ouellette, Reginald Ouellette, Theresa Ouellette, Fr.
 Lionel Ouellette, and Lorraine Janowicz.

-Relatives and friends are invited to Roland's Life Celebration at the McKENNA-OUELLETTE FUNERAL HOME, 327 Hildreth Street, on Saturday December 28th 9:00 – 10:30 AM.
+OUELLETTE - Relatives and friends are invited to Roland's Life Celebration at the McKENNA-OUELLETTE FUNERAL HOME, 327 Hildreth Street, on Saturday December 28th 9:00 - 10:30 AM.
 His Funeral Mass will follow at 11:00 am in Ste.
-Marguerite D'Youville Parish, 1340 Lakeview Ave in Dracut, Interment St. Joseph Cemetery, Chelmsford.
-Alternate expressions of sympathy may be given to Hospice of Southern Ky Inc., 5872 Scottsville Rd, Bowling Green, KY.
-42104 or online at https://hospicesoky.org/donations for condolences and directions, please visit www.mckennaouellette.com
+Marguerite D'Youville Parish, 1340 Lakeview Ave. in Dracut, Interment St. Joseph Cemetery, Chelmsford.
+Alternate expressions of sympathy may be given to Hospice of Southern Ky Inc., 5872 Scottsville Rd., Bowling Green, KY.
+42104 or online at https://hospicesoky.org/donations for condolences and directions, please visit www.mckennaouellette.com.